Stymied at home, Korea's mom and pop investors charge into China tech stocks

 In July alone, South Korean investors spent US$240 million buying shares in mainland China, data from the Korea Securities Depository (KSD) showed - their largest investment in mainland markets on record.

-That's a seven-fold jump from US$32.9 million in July last year, and accounts for a third of the total US$719 million net investment in China stocks for the January-July period.
+That's a seven-fold jump from US$32.9 million in July last year, and accounts for a third of the total US$719 million net investment in China stocks for the January to July period.

 While South Korean mom and pop investors have historically been big risk-takers, they have stepped up the hunt for assets overseas as the Korean government imposes stringent mortgage rules and proposals to impose capital gains tax on local stocks.